Strong convergence analysis of the stochastic exponential Rosenbrock scheme for the finite element discretization of semilinear SPDEs driven by multiplicative and additive noise: Proof of the main results

 \subsection{Proof of \thmref{mainresult1}}

 Using the standard technique in the error analysis, we split the fully discrete error in two terms

 Note that the space error $err_0$ is estimated by Lemma \ref{lemma7}.
 It remains to estimate the time error $err_1$.
-Note also that in the case of additive noise the proof may be straightforward.
-We estimate the time error $err_1$ for both $0<\beta<1$ and $1\leq \beta<2$ separately in the following two subsections.
+We estimate the time error $err_1$ for both $0\leq\beta<1$ and $1\leq \beta<2$ separately in the following two subsections.

-\subsubsection{Estimate of the time error for $0<\beta<1$}
+\subsubsection{Estimate of the time error for $0\leq \beta<1$}

 We recall that the exact solution at $t_m$ of the semidiscrete problem is given by

 We also recall that the numerical solution at $t_m$ given by \eqref{erem} can be rewritten as

 If $m=1$ then it follows from \eqref{num1} and \eqref{num2} that